troperville

 Michelle Godlewski, Christine Godlewski, Sharon Godlewski, Patricia "Tricia" Godlewski (The Godlewski Family)

 Team of four sisters.
 They were the first all-female team to win multiple legs and back-to-back legs, two seasons before Dustin & Kandice did both.
 They also made up an hour deficit to win the first leg, and had the best finishing average for most of the season.
 Unfortunately, just like with the Linz Family, no one cares about the Family Edition, so they're mostly forgotten in discussion of strongest female teams.
-Fell in 4th place when they couldn't stop bickering, mostly due to Christine's mood swings and inability to cooperate with her sisters, and struggled with the teepee building Detour.
+They fell in 4th place when they couldn't stop bickering, mostly due to Christine's mood swings and inability to cooperate with her sisters, and struggled with the teepee building Detour.

 Anthony "Tony" Paolo, D.J.
 Paolo, Marion Paolo, Brian Paolo (The Paolo Family)